When Can Children Play Alone?

 Most toddlers manage 2–5 minutes of solo play by 18–24 months.
 By age 4–5, many handle 30–45 minutes—with a safe space, familiar toys, and gradual practice.

-The short answer: most children can begin very short stretches of independent play around 18–24 months—often just two to five minutes with you nearby.
+Most children can manage very short stretches of independent play surprisingly early—around 18–24 months, often just two to five minutes with you nearby.
 By age four or five, many handle thirty to forty-five minutes in a safe, familiar space.
-Independent play is a skill that builds gradually; it is not a switch you flip on a birthday.
+The distance between those two numbers is the real story: independent play is a skill that builds gradually, not a switch you flip on a birthday.

 What “playing alone” actually means at each age